djccarew/watson-vr-custom-classifer-lab/README.md

-#  Create and deploy a scoring model to predict heart failure on IBM Cloud with Watson Studio
+#  Create a Watson Visual Recognition custom classifier to detect wedding scenes

 [The Watson Visual Recognition service](https://www.ibm.com/watson/services/visual-recognition/) can be trained to recognize your own custom classes in images.
-In this lab you'll learn how to  train a  Watson Visual Recognition custom classifier  to recognition wedding scenes using 50 images of weddings to serve as positive examples  and 50 images that are not weddings to serve as  negative examples.
+In this lab you'll learn how to  train a  Watson Visual Recognition custom classifier  to recognize  wedding scenes using 50 images of weddings to serve as positive examples  and 50 images that are not weddings to serve as  negative examples.

 After creating the custom classifier, you'll test it with different images not used to train it to validate it's accuracy.